If you are a local student you may be eligible.

 Amenities fees are used to improve non-academic services including libraries, counselling services, student support, and recreational activities.

 While you are enrolling you must complete an additional application form and give it to your enrolment officer.
+The form asks if you:

 You will undertake a pre-training review and a literacy and numeracy assessment.
 Learners will be best equipped to achieve the course outcome if they have: